CheckReality91/Final-Project/README.txt

     - What is the goal of this project
     - Finish the README file
     - Make my first plan in the Notion app.
+    - Make a Homepage/Index page
+    - Make a NavBar
+    - Make a template